saeub/okra/docs/tasks.md

 ### Reading

-A text is presented, followed by a series of ratings, followed by a number of single-answer multiple-choice questions to be answered.
+A text is presented (optionally with a preceding introductory text for context), followed by a series of ratings, followed by a number of single-answer multiple-choice questions to be answered.
 The questions are shown on the same screen as the text.
 The text is scrollable, and scrolling events are logged such that the visible range of text at each point in time can be reconstructed.

 **NOTE:** On smaller screen sizes, the entire text box (including the font size) is scaled down in order to preserve the number of characters per line across devices.